EU AI Act Fines and Enforcement: What's at Stake

 2. Prioritise Prohibited Practice Screening

-Given the tier 1 penalty level (35 million EUR / 7% of turnover), prohibited practice violations represent the highest exposure per system.
-Screen every AI system in your inventory against the Article 5 prohibitions immediately.
+Tier 1 is where the ceiling sits highest (35 million EUR / 7% of turnover), so prohibited practice violations carry the most exposure per system.
+Screen every AI system in your inventory against the Article 5 prohibitions, and do it now.

 3. Document Everything

-Documentation failures are uniquely dangerous because they transform a potentially compliant system into a demonstrably non-compliant one.
-You cannot prove compliance without documentation, and regulators will not take your word for it.
+Documentation failures are uniquely dangerous.
+They turn a system that might be compliant into one that is demonstrably not.
+You cannot prove compliance without the paperwork, and regulators will not take your word for it.

 4. Implement a Compliance Management System